Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 • The client sends a command to terminate the control connection.

-Purpose of FTP in computer networks
+Purpose of File Transfer Protocol in computer networks

 FTP is designed to transfer files over networks with different operating systems, file systems, or architectures.
 Users using FTP in computer networks are able to access and alter files located on distant computers without worrying about the specifics of how the data are being moved or stored.